AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 Why was pretty boy in my head still.
 Sure James was cocky and confident but Nox was a mess too.
 I sighed inwardly.
 I was never going to get over this if he didn't get the fuck out of my head.

 Deacon shrugged as I sat down.
 "It's just a book I stole from some club.
 It was under lock and key in a safe so it has to be important right?
 Don't know what the fuck it is, I can't read it.
 It's written in some weird ass ink that looks like it moves.
-I'
+I've only looked at it once."

+"Can I see it?"
+I asked.

+"I don't have it with me."
+Which I knew.
+He wasn't lying about having it.
+And Abraham hadn't actually told me what it was supposed to look like.
+I just wanted to see where he kept it.
+Can't steal it otherwis

 <!--stackedit_data: